 What Causes Tooth Sensitivity?

-Sensitivity occurs when the enamel is damaged, thinned or eroded, leaving the underlying dentin exposed.
-While enamel is hard and durable, dentin is more vulnerable.
+Sensitivity occurs when the enamel is damaged, thinned or eroded, leaving the underlying dentine exposed.
+While enamel is hard and durable, dentine is more vulnerable.
 It is a porous material, covered with tiny, fluid-filled tubules that transmit sensory information back to the tooth's pulp, a nerve-rich area within the tooth.